abyanmajid/abyanmajid/README.md

 Student at The University of Sydney \
-Developer well-versed in anything Web, Distributed Systems, DevOps, LLM and Agents, and Smart Contracts. \
+Developer well-versed in anything Web, Distributed Systems, DevOps, LLM and Agents

-Interested in Open Source, Devtools, Web Security, Human-Robot Integration, and Rockets
+I author open-source packages such as [matcha](https://github.com/abyanmajid/matcha), [thorfinn](https://github.com/abyanmajid/thorfinn), and more

 Beyond my main line of work, I enjoy:
-- supporting and involving myself in effective altruism
+- indulging in effective altruism
-- writing commentary articles on philosophy, politics, and world events
+- writing and journalism

 ---